 GEAR Setup

-Skis: FACTION | LA MACHINE 4 MASSIVE (185cm)
+SKI: FACTION | LA MACHINE 4 MASSIVE (185cm)

-Bindings: G3 | zed12
+BINDINGS: G3 | zed12

-Boots: LANG | XT3 tour pro
+BOOTS: LANG | XT3 tour pro

-Poles: Black Diamond | Laser Carbon Pro
+POLE: Black Diamond | Laser Carbon Pro

 Reviewer:

-Yuki Ito Vertical Land
+Yuki Ito (

-[Main guiding area] Hakuba Village, Nagano Prefecture, Northern Alps
+[Main guiding area] Around Hakuba Village, Nagano Prefecture, Northern Alps

 [Profile]

 At the age of 21, he moved to Canada and began skiing seriously.
-He was influenced by North American ski culture and developed an interest in mountain skiing.
-After graduating from Yamnuska Mountaineering School, he returned to Japan and opened his own business in January 2020.
+He was influenced by North American skiing culture and at the same time became interested in mountain skiing.
+After completing the Yamnuska Mountaineering School, he returned to Japan and became independent and started his own business in January 2020.
 His guiding concept is "More mountains in your life."

 JMGA Mountain Guide Stage I